StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * `main.cpp`: program entrance.
 * `includes.h`: include all headers.
+* `nullref.h`: provide nullref realization.
 * `ThreadController.h/cpp`: controls a thread and its method.
-Modify your actions within ThreadController::runLoopControl() method.
+Modify your actions within ThreadController::runLoop() method.
 * `ThreadPool.h/cpp`: a thread pool.
 Also it is a singleton - but not use it directly.
 Use SingletonGrabber to access the instance.

 * `SingletonGrabber.h`: encapsulate a static singleton instance to realize singleton design pattern.